I still love my Pebble. They got it right imo.

 I'm still enjoying my Sony watch though: it's not exactly changing my world but things like controlling music playback, Uber notifications and onscreen navigation directions are nice things to have.

-Yeah I dont trust the numbers that much.
+I really think the Samsung Gear S3 is the best of the lot.
+It looks like a nice 'proper' watch and has a much better battery life than most.
+And trying to ramp on shitloads of apps to make watches like a mini phone doesn't seem the right way to go for me.
+I want something sturdy, good looking and capable of doing the things I need, which are mainly pleasant 'extras' like controlling music, taking a call and getting notifications.Yeah I dont trust the numbers that much.
 From what I've seen, stories based on estimates tend to have fitbit and samsung at around 12-15% each, and apple around 50%, but the way the articles are written could cause me to misinterpret fairly easily. eg things seem to look a bit different for analysts that focus on a broader 'wearables' category, where fitbit once dominated but has slipped a lot, which I suppose is just an obvious reflection of the fact that fitness tracking stuff matured and went somewhat mainstream before smartwatches did, and now faces more competition.

 I know a couple of people at work with apple watches and they seem to quite like them but dont actually do very much with them as far as I can tell.
 They certainly arent getting useful, smart use out of them every hour of their waking lives.
 They havent stopped wearing them, but if the value is really there it isnt easy to spot.